 Equipping Campus Partners

 Students have more contact with their faculty, academic advisers, and on-campus employment managers than they do with a career center.
-We’re committed to equipping campus partners with knowledge and tools so they have the confidence to facilitate career conversations and programming with their students.
+Through our Career Readiness Partner Program, we equip campus colleagues with knowledge and tools so they have the confidence to facilitate career conversations and programming with their students.
 You can learn about our efforts on our pages for Advisers & Faculty and Managers of On-Campus Student Employees.

 Engaging Diverse Voices

 Students need insight and inspiration from a range of perspectives.
 We’re actively including student insights and successes, alumni profiles, and employer insights on our website.
-We’re also striving to ensure that the voices we showcase through our events and our website represent UW’s diverse student body.
-One example is our identity/affiliation communities and we hired an Outreach & Social Media intern to further advance our efforts in this area during the 2021-2022 academic year.
+We’re also striving to ensure that the voices we showcase through our events and our website represent UW’s diverse student body; one example is our identity/affiliation communities.

 A Note of Thanks to our Funding Partners!